 Whilst studying, Kesari played in masterclasses with Helen Callus, Jennifer Stumm, Predrag Katanic, the Emerson String Quartet and the Fine Arts Quartet.
 Kesari has performed at venues such as Faneuil Hall in Boston and the Royal Festival Hall in London, with conductors such as Vladimir Jurowski and Marin Alsop, and at festivals including the British Isles Music Festival and Lake District Summer Music Academy.

-As a chamber musician, Kesari recently performed the second solo part in Bach Brandenburg Concerto VI as a member of a viola ensemble and also plays in a string quartet.
+As a chamber musician, Kesari has performed the second solo part in Bach Brandenburg Concerto VI as a member of a viola ensemble and also plays in a string quartet.
 In addition to performing, Kesari is committed to teaching and promoting the viola to the younger generation, and recently held a viola day at her former school, giving a series of performances and talks about the instrument.

 Kesari plays on a viola made by David Rattray in 2011.